ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 }
 {% endcodeblock %}

-We reduced this circuit from 42 to 11 gates.
-Not bad.
-There's more we could optimize, just following the laws of Boolean algebra.
-But this gets tedious fast.
+The reduced circuit has 11 instead of 42 gates.
+Not too shabby.
+Following the laws of Boolean algebra we could spend more time and simplify it even further.
+Instead, let's focus on the multiplexer once more.

-### A different mux() function
+### A better mux() function

-The `mux()` function currently needs three operations.
-Let's rewrite it using an *XOR* gate:
+`mux()` currently needs three operations.
+Here's a better version using *XOR* gates:

 {% codeblock lang:cpp %}
 uint8_t mux(uint8_t a, uint8_t b, uint8_t s) {